CONTENT WARNING: Some readers may find the details in this story distressing.

 A nurse had been scheduled to visit their home on 31 July and had tried to call ahead, but the phone wasn’t answered.

 When she arrived at the home at about 2:30 pm, it’s alleged Mr Morley had appeared to be “sunken and quiet” as he let her inside.

 The nurse noticed two handwritten notes on the dining table, one of which allegedly referred to suicide and forgiveness.

 After asking Mr Morley about the notes and why he hadn’t answered the phone, it’s alleged he replied he had gone out in the morning.

+The nurse hugged him while he cried.
 Police arrived just before 2:50 pm after being called by the nurse, arresting Mr Morley a few minutes later.

 When police examined the home, they stated they found the notes seen by the nurse.

 “Please don’t call this ‘murder’-suicide.
 After 69 years married we were both afraid of the future’,” it allegedly said.